The Ultimate Guide to Child Milestones (5–7 Years) | DevineCare

 Fact: Their emotional regulation system is still under construction.

-A child’s logical brain (the prefrontal cortex) is still years away from being fully developed.
-Big emotional reactions to seemingly small problems are normal.
+A child’s logical brain (the prefrontal cortex) is years from being fully developed.
+Big emotional reactions to small problems are normal.
 Your role isn’t to dismiss the feeling, but to be their ’emotion coach’—naming the feeling and helping them find a calm way through it.

 Myth: They should do homework entirely by themselves now.

-Fact: Homework is about building routines, not just getting answers right.
+Fact: Homework is about building routines and skills, not just getting answers.

-At this age, children still need significant help with **executive functions** like starting a task, staying organized, and managing time.
-Your role is to be a supportive guide—helping them create a routine and a quiet workspace, and being available for questions, not to expect full independence.
+At this age, children still need help with **executive functions** like starting a task, staying organized, and managing time.
+Your role is to be a supportive guide—helping them create a routine and quiet workspace, not to expect full independence.

-Myth: If they’re not a strong reader by the end of first grade, they’re behind.
+Myth: If they’re not a strong reader by first grade, they’re behind.

 Fact: Reading develops on a wide spectrum, just like walking.

 While many kids are reading by age 7, many others are still solidifying foundational skills.
-The most important thing is consistent progress and a positive, low-pressure attitude toward reading.
-Making reading fun through library visits and reading together is far more effective than comparing them to peers.
+The most important thing is consistent progress and a positive attitude.
+Making reading fun through library visits and reading together is far more effective than pressure or comparison.

 You Are Your Child’s Expert